A rectangular grid with two lines crossing horizontally and two lines crossing vertically to create a rule of thirds guide.

 © WIX, Fair Use

-How to Use the Rule of Thirds in Photography
+How to Use the Rule of Thirds for Images

 1. Align the Subject With Lines or Intersections

 When you’re about to take a photograph, you can enable a 3x3 grid on your digital camera screen and add it as an overlay.
-Focus on the four intersections the grid lines form and align your subject with one of these.
-You can also align it with the vertical or horizontal lines.
-Take the image below as an example.
-The human figure is the subject or the focal point, placed along the right line.
-This way, the focus remains on the subject, but the other visual elements complement it and set the scene.
+Then you focus on the four intersections that the grid lines form and align your subject with one of these—though, you can also align it with the vertical or horizontal lines.
+The image below is an example, one where the human figure is the subject or the focal point, and appears along the right line, and, this way, the focus remains on the subject—but, rather than detract from it, the other visual elements complement it and set the scene.

 Place the main subject on one of the intersecting lines of the 3x3 grid to add interest to the image.